iamlemec/ellone/testing/demo.md

 - `D`: delete cell
 - `ctrl+s`: save document

 As in the above, unordered lists can be created with consecutive lines in a cell starting with `-`, while ordered lists use `+`.
-Click on the logo in the top left for a command cheat sheet.

 # Cell Directives